Mustapha2004Belkebir/Bankers/Lab1/HomeWork/exec/v1/README.md

 ## Prerequisites
 - **Operating System**: Ensure you are running a compatible version of Windows.
-- **JDK**: Java is not required, as the binary package includes everything needed.
+- **JRE**: Java Runtime Environment is required, as this executable is a wrapper around the JAR file.

 ## Steps to Run the Binary